 During pregnancy (and breastfeeding), your nutrient needs are different than any other time in life, coupled with the fact that baby gets all nutrients from mom, many women find themselves deficient in nutrients even if their diet is well balanced.
-It is VITAL to be supplementing with a high quality prenatal to ensure a healthy pregnancy for both mom and baby.
-It’a also important to note that a prenatal should not replace a well balanced diet.
+It is VITAL to be supplementing with a high-quality prenatal to ensure a healthy pregnancy for both mom and baby.
+It’s also important to note that a prenatal should not replace a well-balanced diet.

 Vitamin A- recommended 1300mg per day

 Forms healthy skin and eyesight; helps with bone growth

 Promotes healthy gums, teeth, and bones; helps your body absorb iron